JasonMDev/bootstrap-portfolio/README.md

 The general outline was followed, however the latest versions of the HTML5 boilerplate and bootstrap libraries at the time were incorporated.

 ## Feautures
-These are some of the feautures that have been added to the web page (*text modified from above mentioned book*):
+These are some of the features that have been added to the web page (*text modified from above mentioned book*):
-*   Set up a very solid markup structure provided by the HTML5 Boilerplate
+*   Set-up of a very solid markup structure provided by the HTML5 Boilerplate
 *   Leveraged Bootstrap's responsive navbar, carousel, and grid system
 *   Customized several of Bootstrap's LESS files
 *   Created LESS files and folded them seamlessly into the project